We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-When considering which pads really are the best, we took into account a variety of factors like absorbency, price, material, and of course weighed heavily what fellow moms had to say — after all, who better to judge what really stands above the rest?
+When considering which pads really are the best, we took into account a variety of factors like absorbency, price, and material.
+And, of course, we weighed heavily what fellow parents had to say — after all, who better to judge what really stands above the rest?

 - $ = under $1 per pair

 - $$ = $1–$5 per pair

 - $$$ = $5–$10 per pair